A Complete Logic for Database Abstract State Machines: A Proof System

-In the following we explain Axioms \textbf{U1}-\textbf{U7} in turn.
-We assume a state $S$ of some signature $\Upsilon$ and base set $B=B_{db}\cup B_a$, and a variable assignment $\zeta$.

-As a DB-ASM rule may be non-deterministic, a straightforward extension from the formalisation of the forall and parallel rules used in the logic for ASMs \cite{RobertLogicASM} would not work for Axioms \textbf{U3} and \textbf{U4}.
-The axioms correspond to the definition of update sets in Fig. \ref{fig:set}.
+We present the axioms for the predicate $\mathrm{upd}(r,X)$ of the logic ${\cal L}^{db}$.
+Since a DB-ASM rules may be non-deterministic, a straightforward extension of the formalisation of $\mathrm{upd}$ for the forall and parallel rules used in the logic for ASMs~\cite{RobertLogicASM} is not sufficient in our case (cf. Axioms~\textbf{U3} and~\textbf{U4} below with the corresponding axions in~\cite{RobertLogicASM}).